-A directors' valuation has been performed for the land and buildings as at 31 December 2019.
-The main inputs used by the group were an agreed sale price, discount rates, rental yields, rental growth rates based on current market conditions, comparable transactions and industry data.
+A directors' valuation has been performed for the land and buildings as at 31 December 2020.
+The main inputs used by the group were discount rates, rental yields, rental growth rates based on current market conditions, comparable transactions and industry data.
 The directors are satisfied that the valuation figure stated constitutes fair value.